pgjbz/pgjbz/README.md

 ## 🚀 About Me

-I'm a backend develor from Brazil.
+I'm a backend developer from Brazil.

 Studenty of Science Computer, work with Java for more than 2 years.
-Actuality i'm a mid-level developer at [Ci&T](https://ciandt.com/).
+Currently i'm a mid-level developer at [Ci&T](https://ciandt.com/).
 My native language is portuguese and i improve my english skills every day.